AbhiGundim/Application-Deployment-Using-CI-CD/README.md

 - **Container Images**:
   - Docker Hub (repository for Docker images): [Docker Hub](https://hub.docker.com/)

 These resources cover a wide range of topics related to DevOps, including configuration management, continuous integration/continuous deployment (CI/CD), containerization, version control, cloud infrastructure, and more.
-Utilize these links to deepen your understanding, troubleshoot issues, and stay updated on best practices while implementing the DevOps lifecycle for Abode Software.
+Utilize these links to deepen your understanding, troubleshoot issues, and stay updated on best practices while implementing the DevOps lifecycle.